ksu-cs-textbooks/cis300/content/appendix/style/naming.md

 ### Namespaces

-Use the form `Ksu.Cis300.ProgramName`, where each of the 3 components is in pascal case.
-For the program name, use a name that tells what the program does, not something like `Homework1`.
+In CIS 300 programming assignments, namespace names will typically be provided.
+They will use the form `Ksu.Cis300.ProgramName`, where each of the 3 components is in pascal case.
 For example:

 ```C#
 namespace Ksu.Cis300.Spreadsheet